zfan2356/quack/media/2025-07-10-membound-sol.md

 A warp is a fixed group of 32 contiguous threads that would execute common instructions per cycle.
 (Synchronous) **warp reduction** allows each thread to read another thread’s register in one cycle via a dedicated shuffle network within the same warp. **After the butterfly warp reduction (see the schematic below), every thread in the same warp obtains the reduced value**.

-We define a helper function `warp_reduce` that performs warp reduction with “ butterfly” reduction order.
+We define a helper function `warp_reduce` that performs warp reduction with “butterfly” reduction order.
 We will refer readers to the CUDA blog written by Yuan and Vinod [6] that explains warp-level primitives in detail.

 **Our helper function**: